 Williams Lake, British Columbia

-The Atlantic Power Williams Lake Project (APWL) is a 66 MW biomass-fired generating facility located in Williams Lake, in south-central BC.
+The Atlantic Power Williams Lake Project (APWL) is a 66 MW biomass-fired generating facility located in Williams Lake, in south-central British Columbia.
 The Project commenced commercial operations in April 1993.
 Atlantic Power indirectly owns 100% of the Project and also operates and manages the Project.
-Biomass fuel consists of wood waste from sawmill operations, which is provided under short-term and long-term supply agreements with various suppliers.
+Biomass fuel consists of wood waste from sawmill operations and roadside logging debris, which is provided under short-term and long-term supply agreements with various suppliers.

-APWL sells energy to BC Hydro under a long-term Electricity Purchase Agreement (EPA) expiring in March 2018.
-The EPA has an option for renewal.
-Both parties are in discussions to extend the EPA, with the focus of such discussions currently on a potential short-term extension while BC Hydro completes its Integrated Resource Plan (IRP) update which will consider the future role of biomass in BC Hydro’s mix of generation resources.
+APWL sells energy to BC Hydro under a long-term Electricity Purchase Agreement (EPA) that is scheduled to expire on April 1 2018.
+In December 2017, APWL and BC Hydro agreed to amend and extend the EPA to June 30, 2019, with an option for BC Hydro to extend it to September 30, 2019, while BC Hydro completes its Integrated Resource Plan (IRP) update, which will consider the future role of biomass in the utility’s mix of generation resources.
 Depending on the outcome of the IRP proceeding, expected in 2019, APWL and BC Hydro could discuss a longer-term extension of the EPA at that time.